Make a fair coin from a biased coin

 You are given a function foo() that represents a biased coin.
 When foo() is called, it returns 0 with 60% probability, and 1 with 40% probability.
-Write a new function that returns 0 and 1 with 50% probability each.
+Write a new function that returns 0 and 1 with a 50% probability each.
 Your function should use only foo(), no other library method.

 We know foo() returns 0 with 60% probability.
-How can we ensure that 0 and 1 are returned with 50% probability?
+How can we ensure that 0 and 1 are returned with a 50% probability?

 The solution is similar to this post.
 If we can somehow get two cases with equal probability, then we are done.
 We call foo() two times.
-Both calls will return 0 with 60% probability.
+Both calls will return 0 with a 60% probability.
 So the two pairs (0, 1) and (1, 0) will be generated with equal probability from two calls of foo().
 Let us see how.